 Looking for a scary good time?
-Here’s a list of haunted houses in Northern Illinois
+Here’s a list of haunted houses in northern Illinois

 Massacre Haunted House – More than 30,000 square feet and 40 rooms of sheer terror, including the clown-themed “Freak Show.”
 Open weekends and select weeknights from 7 to 10 or 11 p.m., 299 Montgomery Road, Montgomery.
 Call 708-320-3327 or visit fearthemassacre.com.

 Hell’s Gate Haunted House – Billed on its website as a haunted “adventure,” Hell’s Gate is a multi-level mansion with secret rooms, a giant slide and ghastly ghouls at 3101 Canal St., Lockport.
-Guests can also travel through the wooded grounds to the Lost Souls Cemetery.
+Guests also can travel through the wooded grounds to the Lost Souls Cemetery.
 The 2023 attraction features escaped prisoners of Statesville Haunted Prison.
-Open Thursdays through Sundays, Wednesday, Oct.
-25 and Tuesday, Oct.
-31 and Nov.
-3-4.
-For more information, or to purchase tickets, visit hellsgate.com.
+Open Thursdays through Sundays; Wednesday, Oct.
+25; Tuesday, Oct.
+31; and Nov.
+3 and 4.
+For information or to buy tickets, visit hellsgate.com.

-Evil Intentions Haunted House – This haunted house is located in an industrial development in the former Elgin Casket Company building.
-Visitors will experience evil and terror in the multi-level, 55,000-square-foot attraction.
+Evil Intentions Haunted House – This haunted house is located in an industrial development in the former Elgin Casket Co. building.
+Visitors will experience evil and terror during the multi-level, 55,000-square-foot attraction.
 Open Fridays, Saturdays and Sundays and select weekdays through Halloween at 900 Grace St., Elgin.
-For more information or to buy tickets, visit eihaunt.com.
+For information or to buy tickets, visit eihaunt.com.

 Disturbia Haunted House – Disturbia, located at 1213 Butterfield Road in Downers Grove, is owned by the same team as Aurora’s Basement of the Dead.
 Open Thursdays through Sundays and select weekdays through Nov.
-4. Nights of isolation with no actors are Wednesdays Oct.
-11, 18 and 25, and black out nights are Nov.
+4. Nights of isolation with no actors are Wednesdays, Oct.
+18 and 25, and blackout nights are Nov.
 3 and 4.
-For more information, call 630-896-2466 or visit hauntedhousedisturbia.com.
+For information, call 630-896-2466 or visit hauntedhousedisturbia.com.

-Realm of Terror – This haunted house, located in Round Lake Beach near Six Flags Great America, has been scaring folks for over 20 years.
-Those brave enough to enter will experience fully-immersive sets and environments created by professional set designers, accompanied by haunting soundscapes.
+Realm of Terror – This haunted house, located in Round Lake Beach near Six Flags Great America, has been scaring folks for more than 20 years.
+Those brave enough to enter will experience fully immersive sets and environments created by professional set designers accompanied by haunting soundscapes.
 Realm of Terror is open Fridays, Saturdays and Sundays through Oct.
-29. For more information and for tickets, visit realmofterror.com.
+29. For information and for tickets, visit realmofterror.com.

 The Halloween Experience – If you’re looking for a family-friendly haunted house, check out The Halloween Experience, located at 37W955 Big Timber Road in Elgin.
 This music and light show drive-thru experience offers the fun of Halloween without the scares.
 Open most Fridays and Saturdays through October, as well as Oct.
-30-31.
-For tickets or more information, visit thehalloweenexperience.com.
+30 and 31.
+For tickets or information, visit thehalloweenexperience.com.

+Nightmare Haunted Attraction – The Bureau County Fairgrounds at 811 W. Peru St. in Princeton will be haunted 7 to 10 p.m. every Friday and Saturday through Oct.
+28. The dirt-floored barns transform from functional farm buildings into a creepy atmosphere full of ghouls and specters.
+For an extra bit of seasonal celebration, catch the fifth annual Halloween parade at 5:30 p.m.
+Saturday, Oct.
+14, on Main Street in Princeton.
+For information, visit nightmarehauntedattraction.com.